jcp215033/BLM-Hub/README.md

 # Project Proposal:

-_What is the social issue that you hope to raise awareness for with your project?
-(1 - 2 sentences)
+*What is the social issue that you hope to raise awareness for with your project? *

 Black Lives Matter movement not organization
 In light of recent events, BLM or